offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Service Discovery.md

       `[DNSONION]` as quickly as possible, leaving other approaches to be implemented as plugins once the Tor NS API is implemented in a later phase.

+#### DNS questions

+1. In which sense is this better than simply using the `Onion-Location` or the `Alt-Svc` headers?
+    * DNS queries that happen via Tor are less prone to censorship than trying to access the site directly via and exit node (the exit node may be under censorship).
+    * DNS queries tend to be faster than waiting for HTTP headers.
+2. How to detect/avoid censorship in the DNS level?
+How does the DNS-based method handle proof of non-existence (`NXDOMAIN` proofs), to detect/avoid censorship?
+    * Check the [Appendix: Specs for DNS-based .onion records][] document for details.
+3. How to prevent abuse in the DNS queries?
+How the DNS-based methods would handle an excess of requests?
+    * Check the [Appendix: Specs for DNS-based .onion records][] document for details.

+#### Tor NS API questions

+1. What needs to be changed in [Proposal 279][] in order for this plan to work?
+    * Check the [Appendix: Proposal 279 fixes and improvements][] document for details.

 #### Tor and arti questions